 Morningside Heights is a dynamic residential neighborhood filled with restaurants, cafes, shops and hang-outs.
 It is steps from the Hudson River and bordered by Central Park, Morningside Park and Riverside Park; all the resources of New York City are a short bike, bus or subway ride away.

 How can I take advantage of everything I want to do in New York City on a student budget?

 New York City has something for everyone, which is why it is so often rated as one of the best college towns in the nation.
-It is full of hidden treasures that offer an inexpensive and yet unique array of food, shopping and entertainment.
+It is full of hidden treasures that offer an inexpensive, yet unique array of food, shopping and entertainment.
 Some of the most creative culinary experiences are intimate restaurants within a few blocks from campus.
-Websites such as NYC Visit's Go Local operates as a service for New Yorkers to get the most out of their city.
+Websites such as NYC Visit's Go Local operate as a service for New Yorkers to get the most out of their city.

-There are also a variety of e-mail lists that help students gain free access to opportunities such as going to a major motion picture premiere.
-There are yearly bargains such as New York Restaurant Week, which gives students an inexpensive taste at some of the finest establishments in the city.
-Columbia helps students by providing discounted and free tickets to many events around the city through the Columbia Arts Initiative.
+There are also a variety of email lists that help students gain free access to opportunities such as going to a major motion picture premiere.
+There are yearly bargains such as New York Restaurant Week, which gives students an inexpensive taste of some of the finest establishments in the city.
+Columbia helps students explore the opportunities in New York by providing discounted and free tickets to many events around the city through the Columbia Arts Initiative.